sashinpivotal/spring-boot-2022-09/README.md

 ### Topics/Labs of Day 3

+- CommandLineRunner bean (this is not covered in the course contents)

 - Beans and Configuration (We will do the lab)
   - slides: pages of 66-99 of Spring_Boot_Slides.pdf
   - lab: page 5-8 of spring_boot_exercise_instructions.pdf